 Once you’ve finished the first thing on your action list, give yourself a break.
 Most of us can’t actually do that many hours of focused work in a day so we need to build in periods of less focused activities where we can give our attention a rest.

 These breaks might be when you respond to emails, catch up on social media, watch a TED talk, or do something useful, but not too taxing.
-Of course, some breaks you’ll also want to get a coffee, take lunch, or maybe take a walk too.
+Of course, for some breaks you’ll also want to get a coffee, lunch, or maybe take a walk too.

 Time-limit these breaks, so that they don’t go on forever.
 Then hit your next action item and stay focused on that until it’s done.